Financial-Times/o-ads/docs/docs/developer-guide/advanced-display.md

 `slot-rendered` and `slot-requested` config is similar to `page-initialised`.
 However, the `multiple: true` parameter allows the callback to be called as many times as their respective triggering events are dispatched during the same page view.
 Which, in this case, is the right thing to do since we expect a page to contain, potentially, multiple ad slots.

-Finally, the `sampleSize: 0.1` parameter on the `slot-rendered` group randomizes the possibility that the callback is actually called when the `oAds.slotRenderEnded` event is called, giving it only a 10% chance.
+Finally, the `sampleSize: 0.1` parameter on the `slot-rendered` group randomizes the possibility that the callback is actually called when the `oAds.slotRenderEnded` event is dispatched, giving it only a 10% chance.
 This can be used to reduce the number of total "monitoring" events that get fired across the user base.